 can anybody help me hold this body is the touring public grief altar project accompanying the film deadbird as it is screened across Turtle Island.

-you are invited to honor this body lost by visiting one of four public grief altars created in locations on the film's tour. these altars will be tended to by local BIPOC artists honoring the land they reside on and creating space for your visit.
+you are invited to honor this body lost by visiting one of the public grief altars created in locations on the film's tour. these altars are tended to by local BIPOC artists honoring the land they reside on and creating space for your visit.

 if you are not in one of the touring cities, or prefer to practice differently, instructions are offered here on how to create a grief space of your own. please find the instructions on how to photograph and upload an image of your offering to the online archive so that we may join in this collective moment together.

-(2) face coverings must be worn at the altar. please keep a safe six foot distance from other people, and allow for one altar offering to be made at a time. the altar tenders will also be masked and keep a safe distance.
+(2) please keep a safe six-foot distance from other people, and allow for one altar offering to be made at a time. altar tenders will also keep a safe distance.